 Solution 2: Use the fingers

-The next trick is a bit odd that does not require you to open the settings app and perform anything on the phone rather firmly press around 2 inches above the speaker of the Galaxy S8.
+The next trick is odd and does not require you to open the settings app or perform anything on the phone.
+Instead, firmly press around 2 inches above the speaker of the Galaxy S8.

 Solution 4: Check the headphone jack